 Naming Bridges and Highways

-The procedure for local governments to request the CTB name a bridge or highway:
+The procedure for local governments and state agencies to request the CTB name a bridge, highway or interchange:

-- The residency maintenance manager forwards the request, with resolution, to VDOT's district office for review.
+- The Residency Administrator forwards the request, with resolution or letter, to VDOT's District Office for review.

-- The district office forwards the request, with resolution, to the Maintenance Division director for review and action.
+- The Residency or District forwards the request, with resolution or letter, to the Maintenance Division’s Roadway Inventory Management Unit for review and action.

 - VDOT's Maintenance Division prepares the necessary CTB resolution, ensures the action item is on the CTB agenda, and presents the request to the CTB.

-- After the CTB approves, the Maintenance Division notifies the district office and residency maintenance manager responsible for installing the signs.
+- If the CTB approves, the Maintenance Division notifies the District Office and Residency Administrator responsible for installing the signs.

-- The district office notifies the Maintenance Division when the signs are installed.
+- The Residency notifies Maintenance Division when the signs are installed.

 Contact your district office.